hpehl/manatoko/README.md

 - [`license-maven-plugin:check`](https://mycila.carbou.me/license-maven-plugin/#goals)
 - [`formatter-maven-plugin:validate`](https://code.revelc.net/formatter-maven-plugin/validate-mojo.html)
 - [`impsort-maven-plugin:check`](https://code.revelc.net/impsort-maven-plugin/check-mojo.html)

+The goals use the configuration in [code-parent/pom.xml](code-parent/pom.xml#L201) and [config/src/main/resources/manatoko](config/src/main/resources/manatoko).

 ### `gh-test-all.sh`

 Runs all tests in all test modules.
 This script triggers the workflow defined in [`test-all.yml`](.github/workflows/test-all.yml).
 The tests are run in parallel, but please note that this might take some time.

+The script requires [GitHub CLI](https://cli.github.com/) to be present and configured on your machine.

 ### `gh-test-single.sh`

 Runs the tests of a single test module given as argument.
 This script triggers the workflow defined in [`test-single.yml`](.github/workflows/test-single.yml).

+The script requires [GitHub CLI](https://cli.github.com/) to be present and configured on your machine.

 ### `tcpm.sh`